lmondada/dphil-thesis/content/01_intro/01_compilation.md

 code reuse impossible, resulting in huge program sizes and unsurmountable challenges for scaling up compilation to problems of real-world interest
 @Ittah_2022.
-The absence of code abstractions is being felt even more acutely with the emergence of _hybrid_ quantum-classical computations.
-We continue this discussion in more details in {{% reflink "sec:hybrid" %}}.
+The absence of code abstractions is being felt even more acutely with the emergence of _hybrid_ quantum-classical computations, a discussion we  in more details in {{% reflink "sec:hybrid" %}}.

 With applications of quantum computing that cannot be expressed as quantum circuits proliferating, a move away from circuit-based representations is